rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 3. Create a new App for the Virtual Shopping List Listing Web Service (vsllistws-something-unique)

-   1. Repeat the steps in the previous section to create the Virtual Shopping List Listing Web Service App.
+   1. Repeat the procedures in the previous step to create the Virtual Shopping List Listing Web Service App.

 4. Create a new App for the Breadbox portal (breadboxportal-something-unique).

-   1. Repeat the steps in the previous section to create the Breadbox portal App.
+   1. Repeat the procedures in the previous step to create the Breadbox portal App.

 When these steps are complete, you should see these three apps in your Cloud Foundry Apps list.